 Taylors Island is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 125 people and just one neighborhood, Taylors Island is the 273rd largest community in Maryland.

-Taylors Island is a blue-collar town, with 46.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Taylors Island is generally considered to be a blue-collar town.
+46.67% of the Taylors Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Taylors Island is a town of service providers, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in Taylors Island who work in personal care services (23.33%), farm management occupations (20.00%), and business and financial occupations (20.00%).

 In addition, Taylors Island is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.